blakesmods/web/apps/web/content/docs/1.21/extendedcrafting/combination-recipes.md

 category: Extended Crafting
 ---

-Extended Crafting allows you easily add your own Combination Crafting recipes using both Datapacks and CraftTweaker.
+Extended Crafting allows you to easily add your own Combination Crafting recipes using both Datapacks and CraftTweaker.

 ## Datapacks